International Workers' Day: Germany

 Since 1987, Labour Day has also become known for riots in some districts of Berlin.
 After police actions against radical leftists in that year's annual demonstrations, the Autonomen scattered and sought cover at the ongoing annual street fair in Kreuzberg.
 Three years prior to the reunification of Germany, violent protests would only take place in the former West Berlin.
 The protesters began tipping over police cars, violently resisting arrest, and began building barricades after the police withdrew due to the unforeseen resistance.
 Cars were set on fire, shops plundered and burned to the ground.
 The police eventually ended the riots the following night.
 These violent forms of protests by the radical left later increasingly involved participants without political motivation.

 Annual street fairs have proven an effective way to prevent riots, and Labour Day in 2005 and 2006 have been among the most peaceful known to Berlin in nearly 25 years.
-In recent years, neo-Nazis and other groups on the far right, such as the National Democratic Party of Germany, have used the day to schedule public demonstrations, often leading to clashes with left-wing protesters, which turned especially violent in Leipzig in 1998 and 2005.
+Neo-Nazis and other groups on the far right, such as the National Democratic Party of Germany, have used May Day to schedule public demonstrations.

 Labour Day violence flared up again in 2010.
 After an approved far-right demonstration was blocked by leftists, a parade by an estimated 10,000 leftists and anarchists turned violent and resulted in an active response by the Berlin Police.